We endeavour to make our terminals, ferries and information easily accessible for all our customers.

 There are no office or ticketing facilities at our McInroy's Point terminal in Gourock.

 All vehicles and passengers board our vessels via linkspans.
 There is no requirement to board using a passenger gangway.
-All linkspans have anti-slip coatings and are wheelchair accessible.
-Our new linkspans at each terminal have segregated passenger walkways.
+All linkspans have segregated passenger walkways with anti-slip coatings and are wheelchair accessible.

 Care should be taken at transitional zones, especially the interface between the end of the linkspan and the vessel ramps.
 The linkspans will be subject to movement and changes in gradient depending on the prevailing weather and tidal conditions.